applegrew/django-paypal/README.md

         <h1>Show me the money!</h1>
         <!-- writes out the form tag automatically -->
         {{ form.render }}

+    **Note:** Do not use `PayPalPaymentsForm` for production code.
+Instead at least use `PayPalEncryptedPaymentsForm`.
+(See the section - Using PayPal Payments Standard with Encrypted Buttons).
+If that is not possible then generate a [hosted button from Paypal](https://cms.paypal.com/us/cgi-bin/?cmd=_render-content&content_ID=developer/e_howto_api_ButtonMgrAPIIntro#id093VD0JE0Y4).

 1. When someone uses this button to buy something PayPal makes a HTTP POST to your "notify_url".
 PayPal calls this Instant Payment Notification (IPN).